jskatas.org Continuously Learn JavaScript. Your Way.

 const balls = ['Ball', 'Ball s', ' bald'].sort(); assert.deepEqual(balls, ['Ball', 'Balls', 'bald']);

-sorts numbers as if they were strings
+Numbers are sorted as if they were strings!

 const numbers = [3, 4, 2, 1, 5]; assert.deepEqual(numbers.sort(), [1, 2, 5]);